dasec/ForTrace/docs/source/installation/guest.rst

     :alt: Task Scheduler step 4

-5. Select the actions tab and add a new action by browsing to the fortrace folder located on your desktop.
+5. Select the actions tab and add a new action by browsing to the ForTrace folder located on your desktop.
 Select the startGuestAgent.bat file.

 .. figure:: ../../figures/tasksched5.PNG
     :alt: Task Scheduler step 5